ionic-team/ionic-framework/CODE_OF_CONDUCT.md

 * Be respectful of differing opinions, viewpoints, and experiences
 * Giving and gracefully accepting constructive feedback
-* Accept responsibility and apologize to those affected by our mistakes, and learning from the experience
+* Accept responsibility and apologize to those affected by our mistakes, and learn from the experience
 * Focus on what is best not just for us as individuals, but for the overall community